Patti Smith: Albums

+Through most of the 1980s, Patti lived with her family in St. Clair Shores, Michigan, and was semi-retired from music.
+She ultimately moved back to New York City.

+Touring and additional albums

-Through most of the 1980s, Smith was in semi-retirement from music, living with her family north of Detroit in St. Clair Shores, Michigan.
-In June 1988, she released the album Dream of Life, which included the song "People Have the Power".
-Fred Smith died of a heart attack on November 4, 1994.
-Shortly afterward, Patti faced the unexpected death of her brother Todd.
+In June 1988, Smith released the album Dream of Life, which included the song "People Have the Power".

-When her son Jackson turned 14, Smith decided to move back to New York City.
-After the impact of these deaths, her friends Michael Stipe of R.E.M. and Allen Ginsberg, who she has known since her early years in New York, urged her to go return to live music and touring.
+Michael Stipe of R.E.M. and Allen Ginsberg, whom she had known since her early years in New York City, urged her return to live music and touring.
 She toured briefly with Bob Dylan in December 1995, which is chronicled in a book of photographs by Stipe.